 How to take away material that can confuse a reader or detract from a story takes time.

 Polishing a piece of writing can be enhanced when writers pay particular attention to word choices, deliberate revision and heeding the advice of reviewers.
 The polishing stage of writing requires time, consultation and hard work.
-This is when the writers need to Adding the spicroll up their sleeves and emulate how real writers behave!
+This is when the writers need to roll up their sleeves and emulate how real writers behave!
 (Smith & Blecher, Write to Be Read)

-Novel writers need

-willto SEE the changes made to each draft.
+Novel writers need to SEE the changes made to each draft.
 To demonstrate the capacity to make changes to improve writing, it can be easy for a teacher to review some work on a hard copy.
 It is important to provide evidence of edits; this can be easier at first with paper and pen/pencil.
 Authors may want to shift the order of sentences so adding arrows connecting texts can be helpful.
 Asking students to double-space their work gives plenty of room to make revisions.
 Without a reference to the original work and various changes in drafts, it is almost impossible to compare and determine the extent of editing.
 According to Smith & Blecher:

 The use of ‘track changes’, (recommended for middle or high school students) when saved as separate files on a computer, can also provide a visual record...Technology can make it easy for students to write and revise their work, however, it can be a challenge to keep track of the writing transformation as students can write a draft one day, save it in a folder, and then return to it the next day – making changes that are not tracked.
 In this way, it is difficult for students and teachers to see the value and evidence of editing without marking up hard copies of their work.